antonyga/ragxpert/README.md

 ## How it Works
 - PDFs are split into chunks and embedded using `sentence-transformers`
-- Chunks are stored in a local ChromaDB vector database
+- Chunks are stored in-memory using a FAISS vector index (no sqlite or ChromaDB required)
 - User questions are embedded and matched to relevant chunks
 - OpenAI GPT-4o generates answers using the most relevant chunks as context
 - Each answer cites the document, page, and chunk for transparency

 ## Deployment

+### Notes on Deployment
+- The app now uses FAISS for vector search, which does not require sqlite or ChromaDB and is compatible with Streamlit Community Cloud.
+- All embeddings are computed on CPU for maximum compatibility (no GPU required).
+- Ensure your `requirements.txt` includes `faiss-cpu`, `torch`, and `sentence-transformers`.

 You can deploy this app for free on [Streamlit Community Cloud](https://streamlit.io/cloud) or any Python app hosting platform.

 ## License